-What are your thoughts about unconditional love?
+EML: What are your thoughts about unconditional love?

 Unconditional love is defined per dictionary.com:

-It seems like all people in romantic relationships long to experience this with each other and are frustrated when they don’t.
+It seems like all people in romantic relationships long to experience this with each other and become frustrated when they don’t.
 I think there is a huge distinction between unconditional love and the ability to work well in a relationship.
 Many people love their partners but are not able to have a healthy relationship, so they leave the partnership.

 Relationships require effort, communication, give and take, anger management, and daily loving gestures shown towards your partner.
 While you may feel unconditional love for someone, you also can’t allow yourself to be treated badly and suffer in the process.
 It is equally important to practice good self-care.
 And sometimes that means leaving someone you love.

 Addictions are best acknowledged, addressed, and hopefully worked through.
 Abuse shouldn’t be tolerated for numerous reasons.
 Of course, we do what we can to help our mate through struggles, that’s also a component of love.
-Tolerance levels differ, but there comes a time when it’s best to say no to the detrimental conditioning of the “unconditional.”
+Tolerance levels may differ, but there comes a time when it’s best to say no to the detrimental conditioning of the “unconditional.”